FinFit Overview and Information

 - Lost money – if the client lends money to an employee and does not get a signed repayment agreement, the employee may not be required to pay back the open balance if they leave or are terminated.

-You automatically have these benefits through the HR Ledger system as no cost to you.
+You automatically have these benefits through HR Ledger at no cost to you.